Research Identifies Dairy as a Problem For Those With Gluten Sensitivity

 - Ultra pasteurization of the dairy denatures and destroys much of the protein and nutritional value.

-Should You Be on a Gluten and Dairy Free Diet?
+Should You Be on a Dairy and Gluten Free Diet?

 I would encourage those with gluten sensitivity to be on a gluten and dairy free diet for at least 6 months when initially going gluten free.
 This will allow for the prevention of allergy development, but also allow for reduced digestive stress on the GI tract.
 Humans lose the ability to digest dairy as they age.
 If you want to use dairy with your gluten free diet, I would encourage you to follow these rules:

-- Insist that your dairy is grass fed only.
+- Insist that your dairy sources are grass fed only

 - Comes from animals who are not drugged with antibiotics and other stimulating hormones